-Staff chose to update the model to R. Some benefits result from the new language, but most benefits are from reevaluation of model structures and calculations
+Staff chose to update the model to R. Benefits result from the shift to R and overall model restructuring.

-" Future updates will be easier, and modifications will be faster to run and diagnose

-" R knowledge and ecosystem is active and growing

-" Shift towards modularity allows intermediary steps to be evaluated more easily

-" Rebuild from Fortran allows piece by piece evaluation of the Fortran calculations
+- " Future updates will be easier, and modifications will be faster to run and diagnose - " R knowledge and ecosystem is active and growing - " Shift towards modularity allows intermediary steps to be evaluated more easily - " Rebuild from Fortran allows piece by piece evaluation of the Fortran calculations